scala/scala3/docs/docs/reference/contextual-repr/motivation.md

 The following pages introduce a redesign of contextual abstractions in Scala.
 They introduce four fundamental changes:

  1. [Representatives](./instance-defs.html) are a new way to define basic terms that can be synthesized.
 They replace implicit definitions.
-The core principle of the proposal is that, rather than mixing the `implicit` modifier with a large number of features, we have a single way to define terms that can be synthesized for types.
+The core principle is that, rather than mixing the `implicit` modifier with a large number of features, we have a single way to define terms that can be synthesized for types.

  2. [Given Clauses](./inferable-params.html) are a new syntax for implicit _parameters_ and their _arguments_.
 Both are introduced with the same keyword, `given`.
 This unambiguously aligns parameters and arguments, solving a number of language warts.
 It also allows us to have several implicit parameter sections, and to have implicit parameters followed by normal ones.